VbaCompiler

 The goal of this approach is to move VBA code logic into a DLL file and call DLL methods from VBA code.

-This is the most efficient VBA code protection approach.
+This is the most efficient VBA macro protection approach.
 Because the VBA source code is converted into the binary code of the EXE or DLL files.

 The target language should be a compiled programming language, because any interpreting language (like VBA itself) doesn’t give effective protection.